Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-As a natural solution to the second issue, the \textbf{Gradient$\times$Input} method \cite{denil_extraction_2015} is proposed.
+\textbf{Gradient$\times$Input} \cite{denil_extraction_2015} is proposed as a natural solution to the latter issue.
 It computes the relevance score of a feature as the dot product of the input feature and the gradient, $x_i \odot \frac{\partial M(x)}{\partial x_i}$, analogous to $w_i x_i$ in a linear model.
-Intuitively, this incorporates the feature value itself.
-In CV, the method empirically reduces noise in feature relevance visualizations, e.g, making the edges sharper.
-However, it is unclear \textit{how much} of the reduction comes from the sharpness in the input image, and how much comes from the model's behavior.
-Also, Gradient$\times$Input fails the Sensitivity test (cf. Section~\ref{section:principles}), i.e., if two inputs differ only at feature $x_i$ and lead to different predictions, then $x_i$ should have non-zero relevance.
-A simple counterexample is when the differing feature $x_i$ in these two inputs both have a zero gradient.
-Thus, the dot product is also both zero, which fails to capture their difference.
+Intuitively, this takes into account the feature value itself.
+In CV, Gradient$\times$Input empirically reduces noise in feature relevance visualizations.
+However, this only improves plausibility, and is not necessarily related to faithfulness.
+Also, Gradient$\times$Input fails the Input Sensitivity test for faithfulness (cf. Section~\ref{section:principles}), i.e., if two inputs differ only at feature $x_i$ and lead to different predictions, then $x_i$ should have non-zero relevance.
+As a simple counterexample, when the differing feature $x_i$ has a zero gradient in both inputs, the product of the input and the gradient would also be zero in both cases, which fails to capture the difference in their contribution.

-To address the saturation and sensitivity issues, \citet{sundararajan_axiomatic_2017} introduce the \textbf{Integrated Gradients} method.
-It estimates the global relevance of a feature by comparing the input with a \textit{baseline input} $\overline{x}$.
-Typically, the baseline is chosen as an all-black image for vision and a sentence with all-zero token embeddings for language.
-With the original $x$ and the baseline $\overline{x}$, the algorithm consist of four stages: first, it interpolates input points between $x$ and $\overline{x}$, formally

-where $\alpha \in [0,1]$; second, for each interpolated $x^\alpha$, it computes the gradient of model output w.r.t to the target feature, or